English language: Nouns and noun phrases

 Nouns can form noun phrases (NPs) where they are the syntactic head of the words that depend on them such as determiners, quantifiers, conjunctions or adjectives.
 Noun phrases can be short, such as the man, composed only of a determiner and a noun.
 They can also include modifiers such as adjectives (e.g. red, tall, all) and specifiers such as determiners (e.g. the, that).
 But they can also tie together several nouns into a single long NP, using conjunctions such as and, or prepositions such as with, e.g. "the tall man with the long red trousers and his skinny wife with the spectacles" (this NP uses conjunctions, prepositions, specifiers, and modifiers).
 Regardless of length, an NP functions as a syntactic unit.
 For example, the possessive enclitic can, in cases which do not lead to ambiguity, follow the entire noun phrase, as in "The President of India's wife", where the enclitic follows India and not President.

-The class of determiners is used to specify the noun they precede in terms of definiteness, where the marks a definite noun and a or an an indefinite one.
+The class of determiners is used to specify the noun they precede in terms of definiteness, where the marks a definite noun and a or an marks an indefinite one.
 A definite noun is assumed by the speaker to be already known by the interlocutor, whereas an indefinite noun is not specified as being previously known.
 Quantifiers, which include one, many, some and all, are used to specify the noun in terms of quantity or number.
 The noun must agree with the number of the determiner, e.g. one man (sg.) but all men (pl.).
 Determiners are the first constituents in a noun phrase.